-Avignon-Provence airport is perfectly positioned for such tourist attractions as L'Isle sur la Sorgue, the ochre trail and lavender fields of the Luberon not to mention Avignon itself and Saint Rémy, Les Baux, Orange and Carpentras.
+Avignon-Provence airport is perfectly positioned for such tourist attractions as L'Isle sur la Sorgue, the ochre trail and lavender fields of the Luberon, the Pont du Gard and Avignon itself and Saint Rémy, Les Baux, Orange and Carpentras.

 Click here to book a hotel in Avignon

-Sometimes called Avignon-Caumont or just plain Avignon, the airport has a very British feel, with most passengers arriving from the UK regions.
+Sometimes called Avignon-Caumont or just plain Avignon, this little airport has a very British feel, with most passengers arriving from the UK regions.

-In summer a regular Flybe service runs to Birmingham and Southampton, from where it's a short-ish train commute into central London, while from the end of May to the end of August 2014 Cityjet is offering flights to London City and Amsterdam.
+In summer a regular Flybe service runs to and from Birmingham and Southampton, from where it's a short-ish train commute into central London.
+Flybe also has onward connections to other regional destinations, while Cityjet is offering flights to London City twice a week in summer 2016.

 If by any chance you happen to have your own private jet, Avignon can accommodate that too (up to 130-seaters) and will give you the VIP treatment.
 It's the only airport in South-East France to offer this facility, apart from Cannes.